vsergione/csv-api/README.md

 1. Open `index.html` in a web browser
 2. Log in with the default credentials (admin/secret123)
+3. The interface will automatically handle JWT token management
-3. Use the interface to:
+4. Use the interface to:
    - Upload CSV files
    - View file contents
    - Edit records
    - Delete files and records
    - Search records
-4. Double click on the row to open the edit row dialog
+5. Double click on the row to open the edit row dialog

 ## Testing